FrankDocu/Lichess-Development-Onboarding/Lichess-Development-Onboarding.md

   ```
   Check that MongoDB is running.
 Restart lila, if it was started before MongoDB.
   On MacOS, the connection timeout might be needed to be increased initially (5 seconds could be too less for a cold start).
 The same can be changed from value '5' to '20'.
 Once the page is up, this can be reverted back to '5'.
 This can be changed in the file "base.conf" at ws.timeout.connection
+* If you have problems connecting to mongoreactive from lila-ws try bumping reactive mongo version in lila-ws to >= 0.20.10 and change `s"$reactivemongoVersion-linux-x86-64"` to `s"$reactivemongoVersion-osx-x86-64"`  in the `reactivemongo-shaded-native` dependency